Abandoned & Little-Known Airfields:

 My Grandfather said he leased the property from Mrs. Fram."

-The June 1972 Phoenix Sectional Chart (courtesy of David Brooks)
+The January 1971 Phoenix Sectional Chart closeup portion (courtesy of Ron Plante)

 The December 1976 Phoenix Sectional Chart (courtesy of Chris Kennedy)